saminulh/shared-articles/Know Your Enemy Podcast - Behind Enemy Lines.md

 * Rejected the notion that people were post-ideological (which people believed due to Eisenhower)
 	* Believed they were actually pre-ideological!
 * Even though he lost the 1964 election, the right-wingers took over the Republican Party.
+### Civil Rights Movement
+* Moynihan Report
+* National Review denounced Brown v.
+Board and defended segregation
+	* Buckley would say the more "politically advanced" race should have power in the south
+* Great fear in whites of civil unrest
+### Ronald Reagan
+* "Time of choosing" speech
+* Elected governor of California in 1966
+	* Followed the Watts riot in 1965
+* Elected to conserve the white middle class gains
+* Backed by many people in defense industry
+* Did not radically reduce the size of the federal government
+### Donald Trump
+* Opposed by the National Review (at least initially)
+* Not exactly in continuity with movement conservatism but not entirely separate
+	* Promised to maintain Medicaid and Medicare and Social Security
+	* Questioned the free-trade orthodoxy and had some amounts of economic populism
+	* Campaigned against the Iraq War
+* Can be seen as carrying on the ultimate (and primarily racial) goal of the conservative movement while changing the "superficial" policies as the current political climate requires
+* Pat Buchanan is sort of a bridge from Nixon to Trump
 ### Additional Comments
 * Sam Rosenfeld book "The Polarizers" about how parties were not (originally?) ideological vehicles.
 * Another book called "The Other Side of the 60s," seems interesting.
 * "Asymmetric Politics"
+* "Suburban Warriors" by Lisa McGurr - about the tax revolts in California